 - Open Program Settings > Select Warzone 2.0 from the list.

-- Select Preferred graphics processor for this program from the list.
+- Select the Preferred graphics processor for this program from the list.

 - Once done, you can see it as High-Performance Nvidia Processor.